Exporting Dutch entrepreneurs

 You can insure transactions worth up to € 30 million with the DGGF to cover the cost of manufacture and payment risks when exporting capital goods.
 You can take out this insurance at Atradius Dutch State Business.

 You may also be eligible for up to €5 million in suppliers' credit to customers in one the DGGF-countries.
 This is a possibility if your bank does not provide financial support for an export transaction.

 Not all projects are suitable for financial assistance from the DGGF.
 Another scheme might be more appropriate for your project:

 - In September 2016 the fund Dutch Trade and Investment Fund (DTIF) was established.
 DTIF offers loans, guarantees and export financing to Dutch entrepreneurs that want to do business with countries that are not on the DGGF list.
-For more information about DTIF please follow this link.
+Read more about DTIF.